 From Pulpit Rock, there is a moderately strenuous unpaved trail to the summit, which provides breathtakingly beautiful views of Vermont towards the north and Canada in the south.

-Hiking In Virginia: General Safety Precautions
+Hiking In Vermont: General Safety Precautions

 Before you strap up your hiking boots to explore any of the suggested hiking trails, take heed of the following potentially life-saving hiking precautions.